-Andrew (Nina West) is a major local celebrity: raising untold funds for charities, a regular guest on the nightly news, headlining magazines, yet he was keeping it secret from his parents who hoped he would become a lawyer and Republican party member.
+Andrew (Nina West) is now internationally known as one of the stars of RuPaul’s Drag Race, where he won Miss Congeniality and traveled the world with the RPDR.
+He is currently starring in the travelling Broadway revival of HAIRSPRAY as Edna, and also is seen on national commercials, as well as has released music albums.
+As a local celebrity in Columbus, he raised untold funds for charities, was a regular guest on the nightly news, headlined magazines — yet he was keeping his life a secret from his parents who hoped he would become a lawyer and Republican party member.

 Becky (The Rev), a magnetic leader of the drag kings, works tirelessly to incorporate political awareness within fun, inclusive, celebratory shows.